alessandromanattini/ANSAL/README.md

 # CMLS - VOCODER

 ## Overview
-This repository contains implementations for two different vocoder: a **Polyphonic ChannelVocoder** and a **Autocorrelation MonophonicVocoder**.
+This repository contains implementations for two different vocoder: a **Polyphonic ChannelVocoder** and a **Monophonic AutocorrelationVocoder**.

 ## Polyphonic Channel Vocoder Section
 ### UML Editor Link